ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 The two smaller plots inside the left figure show the initial state (the 100 oscillators are uniformly distributed on the unit cycle of the complex plane) as well as the final state in which the oscillators are almost perfectly synchronized.

 Let us now introduce a synchronization metric that will allow to measure how close N oscillators are to complete synchronization.
-Recall from calculus that a sinusoidal oscillator with phase φ(t) and unit magnitude can be represented in the complex plane as e^(iφ(t)), where i is the imaginary unit.
+Recall from calculus that a sinusoidal oscillator with phase φ(t) and unit magnitude can be represented in the complex plane as $e^{iφ(t)}$, where i is the imaginary unit.

 The average of these N complex numbers is another complex number r(t) with magnitude R(t) and phase Φ(t):